 Welcome to the Island Publishing Home Page

+The site has been partially converted to a new layout to add a blog section.
 In the interim this page has the links to unconverted sections of the site.

 Island Publishing is run by John New, transport historian/researcher, photographer and author with several published non-fiction and fiction stories and articles to his name.
 In November 2008 he was finally able to exchange the wage-slave rat race to working as a full-time Researcher/ Historian.
 Currently studying for a BA in Communication and Media at Bournemouth University.
 As part of this course journalism blog was added in November 2015.